aptech/docs/docs/CR-timedeltaposix.rst

 Purpose
 ----------------
-Adds (or subtracts) time to a Posix date-time.
+Adds (or subtracts) time to a POSIX date-time.

 Format